Mkrtich Khrimian: Early life, education, and travels

 Khrimian was born in the Aygestan (Aikesdan) quarter of Van.
 His father, a weaver, died when Mkrtich was a child and he was brought up by his uncle, Khachatur, a merchant.
 The root of his last name, Khrim, is the Armenian language term for Crimea, suggests a link his family had with the peninsula.
 He received informal education at parochial schools of Lim and Ktuts islands in Lake Van and Varagavank, where he studied classical Armenian, history, and ecclesiastical literature.
 Upon returning to Van in 1842, he embarked on a journey across the region and made a pilgrimage to Etchmiadzin, the center of the Armenian Church.
 Khrimian wished to continue his education at a European university, but this desire was never realized.
 He lived in Constantinople from 1844 to 1846 where he made connections with Armenian intellectuals.

 Returning to Van in 1846, he married Mariam Sevikian.
 In 1847 he crossed to Persia and the Russian Caucasus, where he visited the Ararat plain, Shirak, and Nakhichevan.
 He lived in Alexandropol (Gyumri) for six months.
 In 1848 once again moved to Constantinople via Tiflis, Batumi, and Trabzon.
 From 1848 to 1850 he taught at an all-girl school in Constantinople's Khasgiugh (Hasköy) quarter.
 In 1851 he traveled to Cilicia where he was sent to report on the state of Armenian schools.
 By traveling and living in various Armenian-populated provinces, he acquired an intimate knowledge of the problems and aspirations of ordinary Armenians.
 He was upset with the apathy the upper and middle classes of the Armenian community of Constantinople showed towards provincial Armenians.

 Returning to Van in 1853, he found himself with no immediate family left; his wife, daughter, and mother had died.
 He thereafter decided to devote himself to a life in the Armenian Apostolic Church.
 In 1854, at age 34, Khirimian was ordained as vardapet (celibate priest) at the Aghtamar Cathedral in Lake Van.
 In 1855 he was appointed abbot of the Holy Cross Church in Scutari (Üsküdar), near Constantinople.
-Khrimian began production of the periodical Artsvi Vaspurakan at a publishing house located next to his Scutari church.
+Khrimian began production of the periodical Artsvi Vaspurakan ("Eagle of Vaspurakan") at a publishing house located next to his Scutari church.

-Van, Mush, and Constantinople
+Van, Mush, and Istanbul

 Monasteries of Varag and Surb Karapet

 Khrimian returned to Van in 1857 and established the Zharangavorats School at Varagavank monastery.
 He founded a publishing house at the monastery, through which he resumed the publication of Artsvi Vaspurakan in 1859.
 Its publication continued until 1864.

 In 1862 he was appointed abbot of the Surb Karapet Monastery near Mush, which meant he was also the prelate of Taron.
 He revitalized the monastery and transformed it into a flourishing center.
-He founded a school there and a journal, called Artsvik Tarono.
+He founded a school there and a journal, called Artsvik Tarono ("Eaglet of Taron").
 He succeeded in convincing the wali (governor) of the Erzurum Vilayet to lower taxes for Armenians.